"Buy and hold" is supposed to be the way to long-term wealth.

 But then 2008 came along and put a serious smudge on that picture.
-Investors have given a hefty chunk of that long-term wealth back, and with a bleak near-term economic outlook, it doesn't look like those gains are coming back any time soon.
+Investors have given a hefty chunk of that long-term wealth back, and with a bleak near-term economic outlook, it doesn't look like those gains are returning anytime soon.
 Does that mean buy and hold is dead?

 Nope.
-It only means you've got to take buy and hold one further step: buy and hold and buy.
+It only means you've got to take buy and hold to its next logical step: Buy and hold and buy.

-The bear markets of recent memory have been relatively short, shallow affairs.
+In recent years, bear markets have been relatively short, shallow affairs.
 And because of that, your portfolio would recover fairly quickly -- and with little effort on your part.

 Since 1982, the Standard & Poor's 500-stock index has recouped about 88 cents, on average, of every dollar lost in a bear market by the end of the first year of the subsequent bull market.
 By the end of the second year, that dollar would have been recovered, and then gone up an additional 18 cents.

 But we can't count on that happening now.
 Why?
-Because the market has lost nearly 40% in 2008 -- substantially more than the bear markets we've seen in the past quarter-century.
+Because the market has lost 40% since its highs in October 2007 -- substantially more than the bear markets we've seen in the past 25 years.

-In other words, even if this bear market is over, and even if you're entirely in equities, and even if we're on the cusp of a multiyear rally -- all of which are best-case scenarios -- you still won't break even.
+In other words, even if this bear market is over, and even if you're entirely in equities, and even if we're on the cusp of or already in a multiyear rally -- all of which are best-case scenarios -- you still won't break even.

 In other words, a cheap stock price isn't enough.
-You want a stock that will perform well from this point forward, and that means finding companies with the following:
+You want a company that will perform well from this point forward, and that means finding companies with the following: